 - You can also use vinegar round your taps and basin to dissolve limescale.

 Cleaning Your Kettle With Used Vinegar

-2. Using Vinegar in the kitchen:
+2. Using Vinegar in Food Preparation in the Kitchen:

 You can re-use the vinegar from shop-bought pickles to pickle your own onions, beetroot, or other produce.